 You will learn

 In addition to investigating the philosophical questions described above, you will develop the reasoning and other abilities needed to engage with these questions yourself.
 You'll learn how to understand the structure of complex debates, to present an argument both through essays and through a short presentation, and to engage with controversial issues in a reasoned way.
 You'll also develop the skills needed for independent study and reflection.
 These abilities are highly valued by employers looking for staff able to approach complex and perplexing situations and to offer clear and sound arguments in response.

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from previous studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably at the OU.

-Although the module does not assume that you have studied philosophy before, it is fairly demanding.
+This module is designed to build on existing skills of writing philosophically and of presenting and evaluating philosophical arguments.
 We strongly recommended our OU level 2 module, Exploring philosophy (A222), as preparation if you have not studied this subject before.